SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaClasses.md

 * Persistent Rage

-You have advantage on strength saves & checks, a bonus to melee attack damage, and resistance to slashing, bludgeoning, and piercing damage.
-Your rage is so fierce that it ends only if you fall unconscious, if you choose to end it or if 1 minute has passed.
+You have advantage on strength saves and checks, a bonus to melee attack damage, and resistance to slashing, bludgeoning, and piercing damage.
+Your rage is so fierce that it ends only if you fall unconscious, choose to end it or 1 minute has passed.
 You gain these benefits only if you are not currently wearing heavy armor.

 ## Level 16